Last updated on May 25th, 2018 at 09:45 pm

 How to Perform Incremental backup in Linux using tar utility

-The vision behind while i am writing this guide is to create a simplest and easy to understand guide for our readers
+- The vision behind while i am writing this guide is to create a simple and easy to understand guide for our readers.

-Taking backup of large amount of data (which is common nowadays)can take long time to complete.
+Taking backup of large amount of data (which is common nowadays) can take long time to complete.
 Normally we required to take full backup for the first time and then for the next time we would want to backup files which are modified or created newly.
 Incremental backup process should backup all modified/new files leaving behind unchanged files.
+So let’s see how to take Incremental Backup in Linux Using tar Utility

 Lab Start Here